Venezuelan opposition leader María Corina Machado wins the Nobel Peace Prize

-OSLO, Norway (AP) — Venezuelan opposition leader María Corina Machado won the Nobel Peace Prize on Friday.
+OSLO, Norway (AP) — Venezuelan opposition leader María Corina Machado won the Nobel Peace Prize on Friday, winning recognition as a woman “who keeps the flame of democracy burning amid a growing darkness.”

-The former opposition presidential candidate was lauded for being a “key, unifying figure in a political opposition that was once deeply divided — an opposition that found common ground in the demand for free elections and representative government,” said Jørgen Watne Frydnes, chair of the Norwegian Nobel committee.
+The former opposition presidential candidate was lauded for being a “key, unifying figure" in the once deeply divided opposition to President Nicolás Maduro’s government, said Jørgen Watne Frydnes, chair of the Norwegian Nobel committee.

-“In the past year, Miss Machado has been forced to live in hiding.
+“In the past year, Ms. Machado has been forced to live in hiding," Watne Frydnes said.
 Despite serious threats against her life, she has remained in the country, a choice that has inspired millions.
 When authoritarians seize power, it is crucial to recognize courageous defenders of freedom who rise and resist.”

+He told the AP that the committee was able to reach Machado just before the announcement and “it came as a surprise.”

-Machado's ally, Edmundo González, who lives in exile in Spain, posted video of himself speaking by phone with Machado.
+Machado's ally, Edmundo González, who lives in exile in Spain, posted a short video of himself speaking by phone with Machado.

 “I am in shock,” she said, adding, “I cannot believe it.”